BidyutMazumdar/QVP-Global-System/README.md

 This repository is governed by a **proprietary license**.

-See:

-- `PROPRIETARY_LICENSE.md`
+- See: `PROPRIETARY_LICENSE.md`

-### High-Level License Summary
+**High-level summary:**

-- All rights reserved unless explicitly granted
+- all rights reserved unless expressly granted
-- No unauthorized commercial reuse
+- no unauthorized commercial reuse
-- No derivative republication without permission
+- no derivative republication without permission
-- No institutional repackaging without express authorization
+- no institutional repackaging without express authorization

-- Attribution alone does **not** create usage rights
+> Attribution alone does **not** create usage rights.

-> Always rely on the full text of `PROPRIETARY_LICENSE.md` as the controlling legal instrument.

 ---